clauseggers/extraHunspellHyphenation/README.md

-# Extra hyphenation files for the Suite of MacOS Affinity applications*
+# Extra hyphenation files for the Affinity Suite of MacOS Affinity applications*
 \* and other MacOS applications that make use of `Hunspell` dictionaries.

 *Hunspell is based in principle on the algorithmic approach [Franklin M. Liang developed in his 1983 PhD thesis.](https://tug.org/docs/liang/)